pteja1021/puntos/README.md

 - 🧩 Modular architecture with MVC pattern on the backend
 - 🧾 Middleware for route protection and authorization
 - ⚙️ RESTful API with role-aware endpoints
-- 📁 Firebase for hosting and real-time database

 ---